top of page

 Thankful for the opportunities that came up, but a hard decision befall, we had to separate our kids first time in my life.
 A bittersweet feeling ran through my back knowing that we wont see them, or be able to kiss them or hug them for a few months but, knowing that sending them away with family was the right decision, they would live comfortably for the next few months while waiting in a list for an apartment until December .

 September events that kept me busy; went to Ormond Beach, FL for the first time; we had such a blast.
-In the first week of October, as I was watching a pirate story "Black Sails" on TV, inspiration hit like a slap on the face and I started sketching the Catrina of 2021 for my yearly Catrina painting and, at that moment, I knew she was going to be called Bittersweet, immortalizing my bittersweet experience of the year.
-Even in the middle of all this madness that life had brought, I found the strength in my art to keep me focused and to want to keep going.
+In the first week of October, as I was watching a pirate story on TV, and inspiration strike me on the face and I started sketching the Catrina of 2021 for my yearly Catrina painting and, at that moment, I knew she was going to be called Bittersweet, immortalizing my bittersweet experience of the year.

 Painting on paper with acrylic by Eileen A Art